Risk Factors Dashboard

 17

 Our products are technologically complex and incorporate many technological innovations.
+The increasing complexity of software in automobiles has created substantial challenges for some OEMs, leading to potential delays for a new program to launch.
+Moreover, prospective customers generally must make significant commitments of resources to test and validate our products before including them in any particular vehicle model.
 Prospective customers generally must make significant commitments of resources to test and validate our products before including them in any particular vehicle model.
 The development cycles of our products with new customers are approximately six months to two years after a design win, depending on the customer and the complexity of the product.
 These development cycles result in us investing our resources prior to realizing any revenues from the customer contracts.
 Further, we are subject to the risk that a customer cancels or postpones implementation of our technology, as well as the risk that we will not be able to implement our technology successfully.
 Further, our sales could be less than forecast if the vehicle model is unsuccessful, including reasons unrelated to our technology.
 Long development cycles and product cancellations or postponements may adversely affect our business, results of operations and financial condition.

 Our business could be materially and adversely affected if we lost any of our largest customers.